Christiclip/Databases-2021-DSIT/README.md

 # Databases-2021-DSIT
-Project on Databases system DSIT - Sprng Semexter 2021
+Project on Databases system DSIT - Spring Semester 2021

-1. Download a dataset drom the Dataset folder or choose one external.
+1. Download a dataset from the Dataset folder or choose one externally.
 2. Add it to a path on your drive
 3. Open python file with colab
 4. Mount your drive to colab